-Making the move to South Texas, Ursula then became an Assistant U.S. Attorney in the Southern District of Texas and focused on immigration, human trafficking, narcotics, and firearms cases.
-Most recently, Ursula focused on employment litigation, civil rights litigation, and class actions at Siri & Glimstad, LLP.
+Ursula worked as an Assistant U.S. Attorney in the Southern District of Texas and focused on immigration, human trafficking, narcotics, and firearms cases.
+Prior to joining MWM, Ursula represented clients in employment litigation, civil rights litigation, and class actions as an associate at Siri & Glimstad, LLP.

-Ursula received her J.D. from Northeastern University School of Law and she graduated with distinction from the prestigious U.S. Naval War College.
-She earned her Bachelor of Science in Mathematics, graduating with summa cum laude honors from the University of Albany, State University of New York.
+Ursula received her J.D. from Northeastern University School of Law and she earned her Bachelor of Science in mathematics, graduating summa cum laude from the University of Albany, State University of New York.
+During her Navy years, Ursula graduated with distinction from the prestigious U.S. Naval War College.

 State Bar of Texas